Gourhari/README/README.md

 # README
-PhD Theoretical and Computational Chemistry
+PhD in Theoretical and Computational Chemistry